sftpplus/sftpplus-docs/docs/operation/filesystem-access.rst

 which will create an alias that can be accessed using a local path format.

-For example, you can set up a home folder as ``c:\ftp-files\johnd`` which will provide access for an user to local files as for any account, but will also have a folder named ``sales-team`` for which the files are stored as a remote shared resource named ``sales-ftp`` hosted on a machine named ``srv01.example.com``.
+For example, you can set up a home folder as ``c:\ftp-files\johnd`` which will provide access for a user to local files as for any account, but will also have a folder named ``sales-team`` for which the files are stored as a remote shared resource named ``sales-ftp`` hosted on a machine named ``srv01.example.com``.